blackpuppy/docs/en/views/helpers.rst

 ================

 Helpers feature several callbacks that allow you to augment the view rendering process.
 See the :ref:`helper-api` and the :doc:`/core-libraries/collections` documentation for more information.

 Creating Helpers
 ================

-If a core helper (or one showcased on github or the Bakery) doesn’t fit your needs, helpers are easy to create.
+If a core helper (or one showcased on GitHub or the Bakery) doesn't fit your needs, helpers are easy to create.

 Let's say we wanted to create a helper that could be used to output a specifically crafted CSS-styled link you needed many different